vaadin-osgi/vaadin-addons/com.vaadin.osgi/readme.md

 #### API of ConfigAdmin
-If you want to have control about the Vaadin instances in your code, just use the API of the ConfigAdmin (see <http://felix.apache.org/documentation/subprojects/apache-felix-web-console/web-console-restful-api.html> for details).
+If you want to have control about the Vaadin instances in your code, just use the API of the ConfigAdmin (see OSGi compendium specification for details).

 ## References

+The sourcecode for this addon is available under: <https://github.com/vaadin-osgi/vaadin-addons/tree/master/com.vaadin.osgi>

 Apache Felix web console: <http://felix.apache.org/documentation/subprojects/apache-felix-web-console.html>

+OSGi core and compendium spec: <https://www.osgi.org/developer/downloads/release-6/release-6-download/>